DIABETES PREVENTION PROGRAM COURSES

 Pricing

-Cost: $695 for the complete online workshop and training manual.
+Cost: $695 for the complete online workshop.

 Refund Policy: SparkPro Training will provide a full refund for up to 30 days from the date of purchase (less $100 administrative fee), providing that you have not started the online training course.